FREQUENTLY ASKED QUESTIONS

 Q. What can I do if I am unable to submit my application electronically?

 A. The Irish Fulbright Commission will always strive to provide an accessible format for applicants.
-If you have concerns about using the Embark System please contact email@example.com for more information on alternative applications.
+If you have concerns about using the online system please contact firstname.lastname@example.org for more information on alternative applications.

 Q. Can I submit my Fulbright Application by email or fax?

-A. No. You must use the Embark System.
+A. No. You must use the online System.

 Q. Can you meet with me in advance to review my application?